Differentially Private Linear Optimization for Multi-Party Resource Sharing: Introduction

-Decomposition approaches also attract attention in the machine learning community.
-Probably the most well-known one is called \textit{federated learning} \citep{konevcny2016federated,mcmahan2017communication,shokri2015privacy}.
-Commonly, machine learning models require a central training phase, where all data is given as a dataset.
-The use of decomposition approaches, however, enables training with datasets residing at multiple locations, and hence, there is no need for data exchange.
-Even then, adversarial attacks are still possible through the model parameters shared during training.
-Therefore, many studies try secure multi-party computation, homomorphic encryption, or differential privacy to provide data privacy guarantees \citep{geyer2017differentially,truex2019hybrid,yang2019federated}.
-We refer the reader to \cite{li2020federated} for an extensive literature review.
+Decomposition approaches have also attracted great attention in the machine-learning community.
+Federated learning is initially proposed in \cite{shokri2015privacy, konevcny2016federated,mcmahan2017communication}, and it focuses on learning tasks in a distributed environment.
+Commonly, machine learning models require a central training phase where all the data needs to be shared.
+The use of decomposition approaches enables training locally so that there is no need for data exchange.
+Even if the data is not shared, adversarial attacks are still possible through the shared model parameters during the training process.
+There are many studies in the literature to provide privacy guarantees by employing various methods. \cite{geyer2017differentially} design a differentially private federated learning algorithm. \cite{truex2019hybrid, yang2019federated} study privacy of federated learning by employing both differential privacy and secure multi-party computation protocols.
+We refer the reader to \cite{li2020federated} and \cite{mothukuri2021survey} for extensive literature reviews on federated learning and its privacy, respectively.